 When it comes to assessing business threats, we naturally think of ‘the competition’, advancing technology, or political situations.
 You may be well-prepared to swerve a change in tax legislation, a cyber attack, or even a pandemic.

 But if you’re a woman and have reached your 40th year, there is another potential threat to your business right under your nose.

-Hormones.
-Or more specifically, lack of awareness of what your hormones are up to during your 40s.
+Hormones – or more specifically, the lack of awareness of what your hormones doing during your 40s.

 If you think that the menopause is a long way off, you could be right.
 However, it’s not the menopause that you should be concerned with, but the perimenopause – which is the transition to menopause and usually starts in your early 40s.